mask100s/from-speech-transfer-to-web-page/README.md

 # from-speech-transfer-to-web-page
-how to input text using speech
+how to take speech input from user and convert it to text there by transfering it to the following website.